AdobeDocs/experience-platform.en/help/segmentation/api/segment-jobs.md

 **Response**

 A successful response returns HTTP status 200 with a list of segment jobs for the specified IMS organization as JSON.
-The following response returns a list of all the successful segment jobs for the IMS organization.
+However, the response will differ, depending on the number of segments within the organization.

+**Less than 1500 segments in your segment job**

+If you have less than 1500 segments being run in your segment job, a full list of all the segments will be displayed within the `children.segments` attribute.

 >[!NOTE]
 >